-Looking for a 240Hz gaming monitor for the smoothest and most responsive competitive gameplay experience?
+Looking for a 240Hz gaming monitor for the smoothest and most responsive gaming experience?

-The BenQ ZOWIE XL2540 is an excellent model with plenty of additional features you might find useful.
+The BenQ ZOWIE XL2540 is an excellent model with plenty of extra features you might find useful.

-In comparison to the other panel technologies such as IPS and VA, the TN panels have the worst color quality, but they also have the fastest response time speed.
+In comparison to the other panel technologies such as IPS and VA, TN panels have the worst color quality, but they have a very fast pixel response time speed.

-The panel does cover a decent amount of the sRGB color space (~92%) but calibration is required for the optimal picture quality.
+The panel does cover a decent amount of sRGB color space (~95%), but calibration is required for the optimal picture quality.

-Lastly, 1080p resolution provides a satisfactory image quality in terms of pixel density, you get crisp details and a fair amount of screen space.
+Lastly, 1080p resolution provides a satisfactory image quality in terms of pixel density as you get crisp details and a fair amount of screen space.

 The BenQ ZOWIE XL2540 input lag performance is impressive at just below 4ms.

 Further, the response time speed is remarkable as well; with a 1ms GtG pixel response time speed, there’s no prominent ghosting or trailing behind fast-moving objects.